GeorgeDaoud3/SOFE4630U-MS3/README.md

       --experiment use_unsupported_python_version
     ```

     Some of the command arguments are needed by Dataflow to process the pipeline while others as input and output are used by the **wordcount** code to generate a customized pipeline.
-It will take minutes for Dataflow to generate worker nodes, configure them, execute the pipeline, and finally it will display **JOB_STATE_DONE**.
+It will take **several minutes** for Dataflow to generate worker nodes, configure them, execute the pipeline, and finally it will display **JOB_STATE_DONE**.

     ![](images/df14a.jpg)